enovision/py-unoconv-batch-recursive/README.md

 ### How it works ###

-When you start this programm with:
+When you start this program with:

     python py-unoconv-batch-recursive